-The lack of available and affordable childcare is a significant barrier in preventing lowincome families from obtaining full time employment.
+The lack of available and affordable childcare is a significant barrier in preventing low-income families from obtaining full time employment.
 A shortage of high-quality infant and toddler childcare for working families poses both a health and safety risk to babies whose parents work outside the home, as well as a missed opportunity to connect parents of young children to critical health services.
 Even if families are able to find appropriate childcare programs, the cost may present a challenge to families who do not quality for subsidized care, but cannot afford the cost of licensed care.
-In August of 2019, Mid-West NM CAP implemented an Early Head Start Program in Valencia, Socorro, Cibola and McKinley Counties.
+In August of 2019, Mid-West

+NM CAP implemented an Early Head Start Program in Valencia, Socorro, Cibola and McKinley Counties which has provide some relief to this issue.